tlourey/tlourey.github.io/pages/python-stuff.md

 ## Variants

 <https://micropython.org/> - lean version of python for microcontrollers, like arduino\
-<https://circuitpython.org/> - beginner / easier to user version of the above for microcontrollers\
+<https://circuitpython.org/> - beginner / easier to user version of the above for Adafruit microcontrollers and also their parts\

+[CircuitPython vs MicroPython: Key Differences](https://core-electronics.com.au/videos/circuitpython-vs-micropython-key-differences) - a video and transcript comparing the two with more info (and perhaps a slight bias)

 ## Tools